siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/docker-compose/overview.md

 ### Compatibility

-The IBM UrbanCode Deploy automation plug-in for Docker Compose works with Docker Compose Version 4.0 and later.
+The IBM DevOps Deploy automation plug-in for Docker Compose works with Docker Compose Version 4.0 and later.

-This plug-in requires version 6.2 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.2 or later of IBM DevOps Deploy.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History

 #### Version 23

-* Add dependency on version 30 of the UrbanCode Versioned File Storage plug-in.
+* Add dependency on version 30 of the DevOps Versioned File Storage plug-in.

 #### Version 22